cometadata/arxiv-preprint-matching/preprint_matching/README.md

 ### Required Arguments
 - `-i, --input`: Path to the input directory containing .jsonl or .jsonl.gz files.
 - `-f, --format`: Output format ('json' or 'csv') for the result files.
-- `-m, --mailto`: Email address for Crossref API politeness (required by Crossref).
+- `-m, --mailto`: Email address for access to the polite pool in the Crossref API.
 - `-u, --user-agent`: User-Agent string for API requests (e.g., "arXivPreprintMatcher/1.0").

 ### Optional Arguments